bucs110fall2024/final-project-shape-escape/final_project/README.md

     - Jordanny Ramos Rodriguez

 Project Description
-    A game where a square jumps to aviod other shapes that are trying to get them.
+    A game where a triangle jumps to aviod other shapes that are trying to get them.
 While also avioding the obstacles in their way like flappy bird.

 GUI Design - Initial Design